Lupe Pure Cordless Review

 Cleaning performance is excellent and one of the best all-around options for cleaning hard floors and carpets.

-The beauty of Lupe is there’s no need to change nozzles.
+The beauty of Lupe is that there’s no need to change nozzles.
 One head does the job and is well enough for whole-home cleaning.

 4 Reasons to Buy the Lupe Pure Cordless